This barley salad with roasted vegetables is the perfect grain salad for a picnic, potluck, or a healthy lunch.

 While the barley cooks, roast the veggies in the oven.
 Cut the vegetables into slices, and season them with olive oil, salt, pepper, and rosemary.
 Bake them for 30 minutes at 430°F (220°C).

 Step 3: Mix barley salad

 Cut them into dice, add them to the bowl with the barley, and mix well.

 Step 4: Fresh herbs and lemon

 Add the basil leaves.
 Then mix well, taste, and adjust for salt, pepper, lemon juice, and serve.
 Serve the salad warm or at room temperature.

-If you prefer a bolder dressing, try our dijon mustard vinaigrette.
+If you prefer a bolder dressing, try our dijon mustard vinaigrette or Italian dressing.